ZachBrunker-2000/SDEV248_GroupMidtermProject/README.md

     This would then send the player into the Investigate portion for the area they are currently within.

 # Current Bugs
+- The Accuse Function currently crashes Unity as is